re-data/re-data/README.md

 ## Automatic dashboards

 Having metrics in one common format, makes it possible to create dashboards automatically, for all (or chosen) tables in your data.
-Currently we support Grafana for visualizing those metrics.
+Currently there are 2 types of dashboard redata creates:
+* home dashboard, containing most important information about all tables
+* table dashboard, containing information specific to given table and columns in it

 Here are some examples of how generated Grafana dashboards look like:

 <img src="./docs/static/home.png" width="80%"></img>
 <img src="./docs/static/per_table.png" width="80%"></img>

-## All things included
+## Batteries included

 No need to setup Airflow, Grafana or DB for storing metrics.
 Redata will setup all of those via Docker images, you need to deploy only one thing.